 The prices paid to our motor fuel suppliers for wholesale motor fuel are highly correlated to the price of crude oil.
 The crude oil commodity markets are highly volatile, and the market prices of crude oil, and, correspondingly, the market prices of wholesale motor fuel, experience significant and rapid fluctuations.
-We receive a fixed mark-up per gallon on approximately 86% of gallons sold to our customers.
-The remaining gallons are primarily dealer tank wagon ("DTW") priced contracts with our customers.
+We receive a fixed mark-up per gallon on approximately 87% of gallons sold to our customers.
+The remaining gallons are primarily DTW priced contracts with our customers.
 These contracts provide for variable, market based pricing that results in motor fuel gross profit effects similar to retail motor fuel gross profits (as crude oil prices decline, motor fuel gross profit generally increases, as discussed below).
 The increase in DTW gross profit results from the acquisition cost of wholesale motor fuel declining at a faster rate as compared to the rate retail motor fuel prices decline.
-This spread can exist for a period of time, thus allowing us to collect a higher margin from our dealers.
+Alternatively, our DTW motor fuel gross profit declines when the cost of wholesale motor fuel increases at a faster rate as compared to the rate retail motor fuel prices increase.

-Regarding our supplier relationships, a majority of our total gallons are subject to discounts for prompt payment and other rebates and incentives.
-Prompt payment discounts are based on a percentage of the purchase price of motor fuel, as such the dollar value of these discounts increase and decrease corresponding with motor fuel prices.
+Regarding our supplier relationships, a majority of our total gallons purchased are subject to discounts for prompt payment and other rebates and incentives.
+Prompt payment discounts are based on a percentage of the purchase price of motor fuel.
+As such, the dollar value of these discounts increase and decrease corresponding with motor fuel prices.
 Therefore, in periods of lower wholesale motor fuel prices, our gross profit is negatively affected and, in periods of higher wholesale motor fuel prices, our gross profit is positively affected (as it relates to these discounts).
 Based on our current volumes, we estimate a \$10 per barrel change in the price of crude oil would impact our overall annual wholesale motor fuel gross profit by approximately \$2.1 million related to these payment discounts.